GK3077/Web3.0-Journey/README.md

 Events: I also learned about events in Solidity, which are used to emit signals from a contract.
 I learned how to define and emit events in Solidity.

 Web3.js: Finally, I learned about Web3.js, a JavaScript library that allows me to interact with the Ethereum blockchain and Solidity contracts from a web application.
 I learned how to use Web3.js to send transactions and read data from a Solidity contract.

+## Day 5
+### April 07, 2023
+Today in my journey towards learning Solidity and Web3.0 development, I focused on learning several important concepts in Solidity.
+Here's a summary of what I learned:

+Mappings: I learned about mappings in Solidity, which are used to create key-value pairs.
+I learned how to create and use mappings to store and retrieve data in a Solidity contract.

+Addresses: I also learned about addresses in Solidity, which represent the location of a contract or a user on the blockchain.
+I learned how to declare and use address variables in Solidity.

+msg.sender: I learned about the `msg.sender` variable in Solidity, which represents the address of the user or contract that called the current function.
+I learned how to use `msg.sender` to enforce access control in Solidity contracts.

+Require: I also learned about the `require` statement in Solidity, which is used to enforce certain conditions that must be true for a function to execute successfully.
+I learned how to use `require` to add additional checks to a Solidity contract.

+Inheritance: I learned about inheritance in Solidity, which is a mechanism that allows a contract to inherit properties and functions from another contract.
+I learned how to use inheritance to create more modular and reusable Solidity contracts.

+Import: Finally, I learned about the `import` statement in Solidity, which is used to include code from other Solidity files.
+I learned how to use `import` to organize my Solidity code into multiple files and make it more readable and maintainable.